copyrat90/ValveSockets-CSharp/README.md

 `NetworkingUtils.FirstConfigurationValue` gets the lowest numbered configuration value available in the current environment.

-`NetworkingUtils.SetStatusCallback(StatusCallback callback)` sets a callback for connection status updates.
+`NetworkingUtils.SetConnectionStatusChangedCallback(ConnectionStatusChangedCallback callback)` sets a callback for connection status updates.
 Returns true on success or false on failure.

 `NetworkingUtils.SetDebugCallback(DebugType detailLevel, DebugCallback callback)` sets a callback for debug output.